 English Finals & Showcase

-The top 6 students from the English Stream Qualifiers competed for the $25,000 in prizes for themselves and their school libraries.
+In this event hosted by Bill Richardson, the top 6 students from the English Stream Qualifiers competed for the prizes for themselves and their school libraries.
 The French and Bilingual winners from earlier in the day were also showcased.

 French & Bilingual Finals

-Six students in both the French and Bilingual contest streams competed for the $5000 grand prizes.
+During this event hosted by Johanne Blais, six students in the French Stream and six in the Bilingual stream competed for the $5,000 grand prizes.

-Twelve high school students from across Canada recited 3 poems from our anthology.
-The top 6 students advanced to our English Finals on Thursday night.
+Hosted by former English Champion Roan Shankaruk, this competition features twelve high school students from across Canada reciting 3 poems from our anthology.
+The top 6 students advanced to our English Finals.

 Resisting, Surviving, and Embracing: Nationhood and Identity on #Canada150